JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 # Conclusion

 So a few real-world metrics.
-I wrote this code and properties in 3 hours.
+I wrote this code in 3 hours.
 The requirements were relatively simple, but I suspect that using example tests would have resulted in a similar completion time.
 Additionally, I suspect, my directed tests would have found more defects near the end of my development